Files

 Downloading from Amazon S3

-In this exercise, we’re going to read in an MRF dataset living on Amazon S3 into an FME Workspace.
+In this exercise, we will read an MRF dataset stored on Amazon S3 into an FME Workspace.

 1. Open FME Workbench on your machine.
 Create a New workspace.

 2. Type on the canvas and add the Meta Raster Format Reader.
-In this instance we will be connecting to Amazon S3 cloud environment.
-Click the drop down arrow beside the dataset text box, navigate to Select File From Web, Browse Amazon S3.
+In this instance, we will be connecting to the Amazon S3 cloud environment.
+Click the drop-down arrow beside the dataset text box, navigate to Select File From Web, and Browse Amazon S3.
 This will open another window.

-3. Once again, we are going to set Credential Source to Web Connection, and add our Account.
+3. Once again, we are going to set Credential Source to Web Connection and add our Account.
 Select your corresponding Region field, and set the Bucket and Path fields.
-Recall from the uploading exercise, the MRF data was uploaded to a folder called UploadData.
+Recall from the uploading exercise that the MRF data was uploaded to a folder called 'UploadData'.

 Within the Path window, select all files to be downloaded (Use SHIFT keyboard shortcut if selecting all files).
 Click Ok to apply the changes.